canjs/can-route/can-route.md

 ## Changing the route

-Typically, you don't set `location.hash` directly.
+Typically, you don’t set `location.hash` directly.
 Instead, you can change properties on can-route
 like: